danpla/dpscreenocr/doc/manual.md

 An option value can be one of the following types:

- *  String - an arbitrary sequence of characters, like a file path.
+ *  String - an arbitrary sequence of characters.

     If the string should have leading or trailing whitespace, enclose it in double quotes.
 Obviously, quoting is also necessary if the